 We suggest that you will need Australian Core Skills Framework levels of at least 2 across reading, writing, learning, oral communication and, depending on your course of study, numeracy skills to successfully complete this course.
 If you do not have this level, you can still enrol and seek support to improve your skills or you may prefer to begin with a lower level course, or enrol in the Certificate II in Skills for Work and Vocational Pathways (FSK20119) to develop your literacy skills.
-Please visit Foundation Skills.
+Please visit CIT Foundation Skills page.

 Qualifications at CIT are regularly updated or replaced to meet current industry needs and maximise your employment opportunities.
 If this occurs while you are part way through a qualification, you may need to vary your learning to meet the new national requirements.
 CIT will aim to make this as smooth as possible for you.

 To ensure positive outcomes for all students, CIT may need to cancel or change classes at short notice.
 CIT will make every effort to inform students as soon as changes are made and will also make every effort to offer alternative arrangements for students to meet the requirements of the subject and complete their qualification.
 In an unfortunate instance when this cannot be met, you will receive a full refund.
 Please ensure you maintain current contact details via CIT Self Service or by contacting CIT Student Services at email@example.com.

 - SHBXIND001 Comply with organisational requirements within a personal services environment